Octave band

-A general system of scale of octave bands and one-third octave bands has been developed for frequency analysis in general, most specifically for acoustics.
+An international standard set of octave bands and one-third octave bands (Note: Strictlyspeaking, dectave bands and one decidecade bands) has been developed for frequency analysis in acoustics.
 A band is said to be an octave in width when the upper band frequency is approximately twice the lower band frequency.

-Fractional octave bands
+Frequency bands

 A whole frequency range can be divided into sets of frequencies called bands, with each band covering a specific range of frequencies.
 For example, radio frequencies are divided into multiple levels of band divisions and subdivisions, and rather than octaves, the highest level of radio bands (VLF, LF, MF, HF, VHF, etc.) are divided up by the wavelengths' power of ten (decads, or decils) that is the same for all radio waves in the same band, rather than the power of two, as in analysis of acoustical frequencies.